plone/plone.api/docs/content.md

 assert path == '/plone/events/training'
 ```

-To get portal-relative path.
+The following example shows how to get the portal-relative path.

 ```python
 rel_path = api.content.get_path(obj=folder, relative_to_portal=True)
 assert rel_path == '/events/training'
 ```

-If the API is used to fetch an object outside portal, with {meth}`relative_to_portal` parameter as `True`, it throws a `InvalidParameterError`
+If the API is used to fetch an object outside the portal with the {meth}`relative_to_portal` parameter set as `True`, it throws a `InvalidParameterError`.

 % invisible-code-block: python
 %